OriolCanal/Targeted-CNV-Learner/README.md

 # Targeted-CNV-Learner

-Here, it is introduced Targeted-CNV-Learner, an ad- vanced machine learning framework designed to enhance the detection of Copy Number Variations (CNVs) in targeted gene panels.
+Here, it is introduced Targeted-CNV-Learner, an advanced machine learning framework designed to enhance the detection of Copy Number
+Variations (CNVs) in targeted gene panels.
 CNVs play a critical role in various genetic disor- ders, and their precise identification is vital for clinical diagnostics.
 However, current CNV detection methods, especially those used in targeted sequencing, often suffer from high